-Your Blue Badge Guide can show you the secrets of the Harry Potter movies.
+Your Blue or Green Badge Guide can show you the secrets of the Harry Potter movies.
 The most popular visit for Harry Potter fans is Oxford University – where many of the Hogwarts’ School scenes were filmed.

 You could visit the 14th century New College, where Malfoy’s transformation into a ferret was filmed.